shovon095/Bagging-Ensemble-of-CNN-on-Cifar-100/README.md

 # 🧠 Bagging CNN Classifier for Text Classification

-This repository contains a notebook implementation of a **bagging ensemble of CNN models** for text classification.
+This repository contains a notebook implementation of a **bagging ensemble of CNN models** for image classification.
 The model is trained and evaluated using majority voting across multiple CNN classifiers to improve robustness and generalization.

 ---